Aaron98990/ways-of-the-game/goals.md

 >
 > Law 4.2 Compulsory equipment

-## Goal Signal
+## Goal signal

 Law 5.6 - Referee signals does not offer a signal for a goal or a kickoff.
 The unofficial but common signal is to point to the center circle where the kickoff will restart play.
-The Guidelines for Match Officials recommends a whistle to stop play for a a goal that is not clear.
+The Guidelines for Match Officials recommends a whistle to stop play only for a goal that is not clear.

-> The whistle is NOT needed to:
-> - stop play for a clear:
->   - goal kick, corner kick, throw-in or goal
-> - Guidelines for Match Officials

 Law 6.6 - Assistant referee signals does not offer a signal for a goal or kickoff but the Guidelines for Match Officials offers guidance.

-> [Assistant referees] indicate when:
-> - the whole of the ball leaves the field of play
-> - Law 6.1 - Assistant referees

 > **Goal/no goal**
 >